“The impediment to action advances action. What stands in the way becomes the way” – Marcus Aurelius

 The more time you spend not taking action – the bigger your problem becomes, it swells and balloons until it reaches a point where it becomes difficult to even face it.

 The sooner you take action the sooner the obstacle tends to go away.

-Another things to consider is that inaction makes us softer, and action (no matter how difficult) makes us stronger.
+Another thing to consider is that inaction makes us softer, and action (no matter how difficult) makes us stronger.

-“While you’re sleeping,travelling,attending meetings, or messing around online, the same thing is happening to you.
+“While you’re sleeping, traveling, attending meetings, or messing around online, the same thing is happening to you.
 You’re going soft.
 You’re not aggressive enough.
 You’re not pressing ahead.
 You’ve got a million reasons why you can’t move at a faster pace.
 This all makes the obstacles in your life loom very large.”

 Resistance is futile.
-It stops us, it makes us doubt ourselves, it breeds inaction, doubt and with it failure.
+It stops us, it makes us doubt ourselves, it breeds inaction, doubt, and with its failure.
 However, with the right action backed by persistence- resistance eventually goes away.